DanelonLab/Active-learning-for-PURE-optimization/analysis/README.md

 # Analysis

 This folder contains all scripts for downstream data analysis: machine learning model training, dimensionality reduction, correlation analysis, and data preprocessing.
+The scripts also include visualization of results and produce publication ready graphs.

 ---